ChihHanHuang/Predicting-FDA-approvability/README.md

 | 28693  | non-TD (10)  | CD (10) | MDoff (10) |
 | 155774  | non-TD (10)  | MD (10) | MDon (9) |

-Used the newly FDA-approved drugs from our study as example.
+This table used the newly FDA-approved drugs from our study as example.
 The results are predicted by the 10 models of the three classification (non-TD/TD, MD/CD, and MDon/MDoff).
 Number in parenthesis indicates the number of models predicting the class.
 TD, toxic compound; CD, drug in clinical trial; MD, drug approved by FDA; MDoff, drug withdrawn from the market; MDon, drug currently on the market.